Academy of Health Services Pathways

 CTSOs enhance student learning through contextual instruction, leadership and personal development, applied learning, and real-world application.
 For a complete listing of RCAS CTSOs, click here.

-The Academy of Health Services supports HOSA (Health Occupations Students of America).
+The Monument Health Academy of Health Services supports HOSA (Health Occupations Students of America).
 HOSA has a two-fold mission that is to promote career opportunities in the health care industry and to enhance the delivery of quality health care to all people.

 The purpose of the RCAS Academies is to equip our students with the knowledge and skills they need to explore career options in high school as well as build strong connections to employers, institutions of higher education, and community-based organizations.